Table of Contents[Hide][Show]

 Fluoride Toothpaste is Too Weak to Be Effective

 Here’s what’s misleading: the concentration of fluoride in toothpaste is too weak to have an effect.
-That’s because it’s the same concentration that’s in the water system.
+That’s because they don’t add high concentrations of fluoride to regular toothpaste.

-But you’re not swallowing toothpaste; you’re applying it directly to your teeth.
-This is a very different from swallowing fluoridated water; this is called “topical” application, and you need a higher concentration of fluoride for this to work; around 5,000 parts per million.
+You’re not swallowing toothpaste; you’re applying it directly to your teeth.
+This is called “topical” application, and you need a higher concentration of fluoride for this to work than you’ll find in over-the-counter toothpaste—around 5,000 parts per million.

 This is why you can only get fluoride paste, which contains the right concentration for topical application, by prescription only.

 Where does that leave us?
 If you bought your toothpaste without a prescription, then it’s likely too weak of a fluoride concentration to strengthen your teeth.

 Get Dr. B’s Dental Health Tips